Dhruv-Datta/Rebrandly-Application/README.md

 # Rebrandly Integration Documentation

-This Documentation will be split into 2 parts:
+This Documentation will be split into 3 parts:

+* API Integration
 * Rebrandly Application GUI
      1. What the application does
      2. How to setup the python scripts to work on your computer